How to give a house cleaning estimate: House cleaning estimate form

-As a general rule of thumb, 1,000 square feet of a house should take about 1.5 hours to clean.
-However, this could change based on the type of cleaning required.
+Our research indicates that, as a general rule of thumb, 1,000 square feet of a house should take about 1.5 hours to clean.
+However, this could vary based on the type of cleaning required.

 If a job requires more than a standard cleaning, you need to factor in additional costs.
 This is especially true for jobs that require deep cleaning.

 - Areas requiring specialized products.

 For your first cleaning visit to a new customer’s home, expect it to take more time than your regular cleaning visits.
 You should account for some neglect of certain areas, especially if they’ve never used a cleaning service before.

 Over time, we found that keeping a log of how long each cleaning job takes you is crucial, as it will help you better price tasks in your house cleaning estimate form in the future.